Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Missing Data in PPMx

 \section{Missing Data in PPMx}

 Following the thread of the discussion on handling missing data from Section \ref{subsec:CAM_cov} of the main paper, we would like to point out that the model never rules out the possibility of co-clustering a unit with missing entries with fully observed units.
-For the following argument consider the simplified and stylized version of the model:
+For the following argument consider \eqref{eq:mixturemodel} with